What came first, the chicken or the egg? A rough nights sleep, or an anxious day? During

 Studies show our natural body clock is affected by daytime sunshine or artificial bright light device or bulbs.This improves sleep quality, duration, and daytime energy, especially if you have severe sleep issues or insomnia.
-Even in lockdown, eating breakfast by the window can help.
+Even eating breakfast by the window can help.

 “I can’t see a thing in here!”

 Just as day and bright light wakes us during the day, darkness signals the brain to produce sleep hormones.
 The darker the room the better.
 A gap in the curtain, light from a phone, computer or clock can disrupt sleep.

 A study found that 53% of pet owners and 80% of parents have trouble getting a good night’s sleep.
 Dogs & kids can be bed hogs & bad sleepers.
 Everyone needs their own space, so keep the bed just for you!

 “One more email.
 Look, a cat video!”

 Light during the day is helpful, but at night it can reduce sleep hormones.
 Reduce the worst (blue light), using: Night mode for phones, apps (F.Lux) for computers and amber tinted glasses.